Mixer #50 Dressing Up

 You look more mature.

-To look 'more mature' means to look older or more serious.
+To look 'more mature' means to look older.
 Notice the following:

 - Jack looks more mature in a suit.

 - I look more mature with short hair.